pekwm/pekwm/doc/faq.md

 The default requires you to click because of dynamic menus.
 While reasonably fast, they can sometimes take a second or two to be generated depending on the script behind it.
-Browsing the menu tree can at such times become more annoying, specially on a slower machine, than having to do that extra click.
+Browsing the menu tree can become more annoying at such times, specially on a slower machine, than having to perform that extra click.
 There you have it, our reasoning and the solution for if you don't like it.

 ### My keyboard doesn't have the window keys, the default key bindings suck!